- ICH GCP

 Client Satisfaction Survey

-Time Frame: 1 week after completing the intervention
+Time Frame: 1 week post-intervention

 Satisfaction and feedback on THRIVE intervention